IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/basics/use-an-ivi-data-source.md

 ## Use the data source

-Now with the data source defined in the `AccountService` interface and implemented in the `StockAccountService` we can start using the data source.
+Now, with the data source defined in the `AccountsService` interface and implemented in the `StockAccountsService`, we can start using the data source.
 In this tutorial we will use the data source in the `AccountLoginViewModel` in two different ways:
 1. [By using `LiveData`](#using-livedata)
 2. [By using a `Flow` of `PagingData`](#using-flow-of-pagingdata)